department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 This pattern involves these types of pages found in VA.gov forms:

-- **Personal information page:** Usually the first page of a form after the user signs in.
-Has personal details that typically cannot be edited online, like name, date of birth, Social Security number, etc.
+- **Prefilled information the user can't update:** This is usually personal information like name, date of birth, and Social Security number.

-- **Prefill check page:** Any page of a form that displays prefilled information users can edit within the form.
+- **Prefilled information the user can update:** This can be many different types of information that the user can update directly on the screen where we display it.

 See the related ["Help users to...
 Know when their information is prefilled"](/patterns/help-users-to/know-when-their-information-is-prefilled) pattern for guidance on helping users know when their information is prefilled.

-#### Personal information page
+#### Prefilled information the user can update

 {% include component-example.html
   class="x2"
-  alt="The first step of a form, asking users to confirm their personal information, such as legal name, date of birth, and Social Security number.
+  alt="A form page asking users to confirm their personal information, such as legal name, date of birth, and Social Security number.
 That information is contained in a white card.
-Below the white card is a string of text explaining why this information cannot be edited online." file="/images/patterns/help-users-to/update-prefilled-information/personal-information-page.png" %}
+Below the white card is a string of text explaining why users can't update that information online." file="/images/patterns/help-users-to/update-prefilled-information/personal-information-page.png" %}

-#### Prefill check page
+#### Prefilled information the user can update

+There are 2 variations of this type of page.

+##### If we automatically save changes to VA.gov profile
-In most cases, changes should save to the VA Profile.
-An informational alert informs users where the changes will be saved.
+In most cases, changes should save to both the form or tool and to VA.gov profile.
+An informational alert informs users where we'll save their changes.

 {% include component-example.html
   class="x2"
   alt="A page for users to update their mailing address.
 Above the fields is an informational alert stating, 'Any changes you make will also be reflected on your VA.gov profile.'" file="/images/patterns/help-users-to/update-prefilled-information/edit-save-to-profile.png" %}

+##### If we let the user choose whether to save changes to VA.gov profile
-In cases where users may need more control over where the data saves, instead of displaying the alert at the top of the page, display a radio button asking the user where they want the information to save.
+In certain cases, users may need more control over where the changes will save.
+Instead of displaying an informational alert at the top of the page, display a question with radio button response options asking the user where they want to save their changes.
 Learn more about these cases in the "communicate where changes will save" section below.

 {% include component-example.html
   class="x2"